parroquiano/intellij-platform-solarized/README.md

 Screenshots
 ------------
-*for demo, not all the languages supported by this project is shown here but some of the most popular*
+*for demo, not all the languages supported by this project are shown here but some of the most popular*

 ### C++
 <p float="center">